 Previously, the gas station chain tried to manually monitor its competitors—over 2,000 companies.
 It was a costly and time-consuming process.

-The solution, built on the Microsoft Azure-powered Insights Platform, doubled down on competitive intel.
+The solution, built on the Microsoft Azure-powered Analytics Foundation, doubled down on competitive intel.
 Leaders at the company are now able to more precisely understand the landscape and use data to make decisions and price changes.

-To start, we picked a handful of the chain’s gas stations and pulled their data using the Insights Platform, showcasing its ability to quickly deliver valuable insights.
+To start, we picked a handful of the chain’s gas stations and pulled their data using the Analytics Foundation, showcasing its ability to quickly deliver valuable insights.

 The teams dug into the data, stacking surprising findings against typical operations.
 The deviations helped the teams see where they should shift their attention to glean customer and market-share trends.

 It also set the stage for analytics-driven experimentation.
 For example, we helped identify a competitor who wasn’t on one store's radar, which enabled it to price its fuel accordingly.
 The margin may seem insignificant—five to 10 cents a gallon—but could translate to almost $200,000 in annual profit per location.
 Similar insights across even a fraction of the client’s over 200 stores will surely lead to material incremental profits.